Our club leadership is happy to welcome you! Please join one of our meetings and let us get to know you.

-Ellen Feld is a 40-year club member, its president four separate times, and a member of the club’s executive committee for decades.
+ELLEN FELD is a 40-year club member, its president four separate times, has served as vice-president, and has been and a member of the club’s executive committee for decades.
 Former staff of the U.S. Senate, the Democratic National Committee (in the then-Office of Women’s Activities), the American Jewish Committee, the Boston U. Human Relations Lab, and NY State Assembly.
-Currently and for 35 years a Riverdale real estate broker.
+Currently and for 37 years a Riverdale real estate broker.
 Awarded Realtor of the Year and former president Bronx Manhattan-North Association of Realtors.
 Ellen has lived, worked, and been active in our community for over 50 years.
 “For 60 years, our club has represented liberal and progressive Democratic principles and practices.
 I’m proud to have been part of that story.
 I hope to continue to play a role in its leadership.”

-Michael Friedman has been a Reform Democrat since the early 1970’s and have always been committed to progressive politics.
-Service has been a part of my life and I have been a special education teacher since 1979.
-I am proud of the work I have done with my students.
-I teach in an alternative education program for young adults who work to obtain their high school equivalency exam.
-I am the union representative for a program that has 80 sites in all five boroughs.
-I am running for reelection as an executive committee member and hope to continue in that role.
+MICHAEL FRIEDMAN has been a Reform Democrat since the early 1970’s and has always been committed to progressive politics.
+Service is a major part of his life which is evident in his career as a special education teacher since 1979.
+He is proud of the work he has done with his students.
+Michael also teaches in an alternative education program for young adults who work to obtain their high school equivalency exam.
+He is the union representative for a program that has 80 sites in all five boroughs.

-Patrick Hill was born in Worcester, Massachusetts and lived there all the way up until college.
+PATRICK HILL was born in Worcester, Massachusetts and lived there all the way up until college.
 He attended Manhattan College where his Uncle, Father George Hill, was Chaplain.
-Patrick has been a resident of the Kingsbridge area for around 6 years.
+Patrick has been a resident of the Kingsbridge area for several years.
 In addition to being a resident, Patrick has worked as a constituent services liaison for a multitude of elected officials for areas throughout the Bronx and most recently has working for Council Member Andrew Cohen right here in the Northwest Bronx.
-Furthermore, he has experience with organizing canvasses in order to campaign for various elected official’s candidacies.
+Furthermore, he has experience with organizing canvasses in order to campaign for candidates for various elected offices.

-Jerald Kreppel is presently a member of the Executive Committee and have been a member of the Ben Franklin Club for many years.
-As a member of the community, I care about what happens in our community.
-I have been a member of Community Board 8, am currently on the Board of Directors of the Kingsbridge, Riverdale, Van Cortlandt Development Corp., and am a member of the 50th Precinct Community Council.
-I am an attorney specializing in real estate and landlord/tenant litigation, primarily representing tenants.
-I would like to continue as a member of the Executive Committee.
+JERALD KREPPEL is presently a member of the Executive Committee and has been a member of the Ben Franklin Club for many years.
+As a member of our community, Jerald cares about what happens in it.
+To that end, he has served a member of Community Board 8, is on the Board of Directors of the Kingsbridge, Riverdale, Van Cortlandt Development Corp., and is a member of the 50th Precinct Community Council.
+Jerald is an attorney specializing in real estate and landlord/tenant litigation, primarily representing tenants.